yuenalaw/languageappreport/main.typ

 Current language apps do touch upon these topics, however they provide very general vocabulary.
 The topic 'travel' is expansive and thus it is impossible for an app to devise a curricula that would be relatable for every language learner.
 Mentioned in my literature review section, cultivating stories that are personal to each person enables deeper thinking and memorisation.
 Therefore, learning words that have no personal value may seem 'irrelevant' and 'random', which are words used to describe the curriculum from my survey results.

-The question "What do you want to improve the most in?", also gave interesting results:
+The question 'What do you want to improve the most in?', also gave interesting results:

 #figure(
   image("documents/survey1/mainlanguagegoals.png", width:100%),